-What Does This Mean?
+What Does this Mean?

-These CPSC regulations can create substantial confusion as they relate to the effect of litigation on the duty to report.
+In operation, these CPSC regulations can create substantial confusion as they relate to the effect of litigation on the duty to report.

 Let's say that there are incidents and the company investigates and determines that there is no defect in the product and really has no reason to conclude that the incident was caused by the product.
 In that case, there should be no duty to report.